University of Alaska Anchorage

+UAA's main campus is located approximately 4 mi southeast of its downtown area in the University-Medical District, adjacent to the Alaska Native Medical Center, Alaska Pacific University and Providence Alaska Medical Center.
 UAA is divided into five instructional and research units at the Anchorage campus: the College of Arts and Sciences, College of Business and Public Policy, the Community and Technical College, College of Engineering, and the College of Health.
 UAA offers master's degrees and graduate certificates in select programs, and the ability to complete certain PhD programs through cooperating universities through its Graduate Division.
-As of May 2012, the university is accredited to confer doctoral degrees.

 UAA is accredited by the Northwest Commission on Colleges and Universities.
-In 2019, UAA's School of Education lost its accreditation from the Council for the Accreditation of Educator Preparation (CAEP).
-As of August 2021, the Advanced Preparation program in the School of Education is CAEP-accredited.
+In 2019, UAA's School of Education lost Initial Preparation specialized accreditation from the Council for the Accreditation of Educator Preparation (CAEP).
+The school's Advanced Preparation program successfully renewed CAEP-accreditation during annual review in 2021.
+As of May 2022, the School of Education has provisional approval from the Alaska Department of Education & Early Development to offer a bachelor's degree in early childhood education that leads to licensure.